 If you qualify and are confident you can make the payments, there are options for transferring balances onto a high limit credit card.

-Here are the steps for getting your debt moved with a large credit card balance transfer:
+Here are the steps for getting your debt moved to a large credit card balance transfer:

 - Shop around and choose the balance transfer offer that suits your needs.
-Look at the credit card offers and see what fits your needs as far as APR lengths, fees, and rewards.
-The amount you can transfer will depend on the card you apply and qualify for; so the better your credit history, the better offer (longer intro period and higher limit) you will get.
+Look at the credit card offers and find what fits your circumstances as far as APR lengths, fees, and rewards.
+The amount you can transfer will depend on the card you apply and qualify for; so the better your credit history, the better offer — longer intro period and higher limit — you’ll get.
 When you decide on a card, make sure you’re eligible for it.

 - Figure out how much you want to transfer.
-Confirm with your lenders how much of your balance you can transfer, and be sure to incorporate any fees associated into your calculations.
+Confirm with your new lender how much of your balance you can transfer, and be sure to incorporate any fees associated into your calculations.

 - Wait for your application to be approved.
 If you apply with a bank you have worked with before this may be as soon as one or two business days, but typically will take between 5-7 days.